Calculus 1 - Full College Course

 • The nth derivative of a function f is represented as f parentheses n of x, highlighting it as the nth derivative.

-• Higher-order derivatives are termed as the second, third, and nth derivatives, showcasing the derivative of the derivative.
+• Higher-order derivatives are termed as the second, third, and nth derivatives, showcasing the derivative of the derivative concept.

-• Solving equations involving trigonometric functions may require using double angle formulas to simplify expressions.
+• Solving equations involving trigonometric functions may require the use of double angle formulas to simplify expressions.

 • The solution set for equations like two cosine x plus sine of 2x equals zero involves identifying values where cosine x equals zero or sine x equals negative one.